"Hey kiddo! Feel like hoppin' in?"

 A24 / American Zoetrope

-Aside from Marlon Wayans weaving in an out of the film as Laura's travelling businessman husband, it's almost entirely a two-hander where Jones and Murray basically just hangout with the barest of sitcom-y premises where she suspects infidelity on the part of Wayan's Dean.
+Aside from Marlon Wayans weaving in and out of the film as Laura's travelling businessman husband, it's almost entirely a two-hander where Jones and Murray basically just hang out with the barest of sitcom-y premises, where she suspects infidelity on the part of Wayans' Dean.
 Whether he's actually cheating on Laura really is immaterial.
 Her vague suspicions are ultimately a metaphor for her own malaise or dissatisfaction in life as a stay-at-home mother, long-distance wife, and struggling author.

-Coppola's further exploration of well-worn subject matter around the loneliness and transition of ennui amongst the upper-class never feels disingenuous or even that particularly privileged (it definitely is though).
+Coppola's further exploration of well-worn subject matter around the loneliness and transition of ennui amongst the upper-class never feels disingenuous or even that particularly privileged (it definitely is, though).
 Her honest writing and generosity to her actors make the film a charming and amusing departure despite its sometimes ineffectual plot.
-On the Rocks feels like an inbetweener in her filmography working out familiar concepts while expressing city life in Manhattan.
+On the Rocks feels like an in-between film in her filmography, working out familiar concepts while expressing city life in Manhattan.

 On the Rocks is available to stream on Apple TV+ starting October 23rd.